-Ms Bulter says a key theme of this year’s National Palliative Care week is the need for Australians to plan ahead for their end of life care and to talk about their plans with family and health professionals.
-She says many people leave it until it is too late to discuss end of life care, assuming it is only for those who are terminally ill.
+A key theme of this year’s National Palliative Care week is the need for Australians to plan ahead for their end of life care and to talk about their plans with family and health professionals.
+Many people leave it until it is too late to discuss end of life care, assuming it is only for those who are terminally ill.

 An Enduring Power of Attorney is a document that enables a person to appoint a person or entity to make decisions on their behalf if they lose capacity or, for other reasons, have difficulty managing their own affairs.
 A general Power of Attorney is not sufficient because it comes to an end once you lose capacity.

-An Advanced Care Directive assists patients, family and healthcare providers with respect to end of life decisions and allows a person to clearly spell out what sort of medical treatment they would prefer, or not prefer, at any point in the future should they be unable to make decisions at that time.
-Studies show that only 12-14% of Australians have an advanced care directive.
+An Advance Care Directive assists patients, family and healthcare providers with respect to end of life decisions and allows a person to clearly spell out what sort of medical treatment they would prefer, or not prefer, at any point in the future should they be unable to make decisions at that time.
+Studies show that only 12-14% of Australians have an advance care directive.

-Ms Bulter says it’s a difficult conversation to have but a very important one – and family members, caregivers and healthcare providers need to be involved.
+It’s a difficult conversation to have but a very important one – and family members, caregivers and healthcare providers need to be involved.
 There is help in the community for people wishing to facilitate that conversation.
-She says the Dying to Talk Resources prepared by Palliative care Australia are a great tool and a lawyer specialising in estate planning or an elder care lawyer can also help prepare documents including advanced care directives.
+The Dying to Talk Resources prepared by Palliative care Australia are a great tool and a lawyer specialising in estate planning or an elder care lawyer can also help prepare documents including advance care directives.